7 Nov 2018

 The alligator population here on Kiawah Island can be spotted in almost 150 brackish and freshwater ponds spread throughout the island.
 Most of the alligators seen on Kiawah Island are approximately 3 to 8 feet in length.

 Alligators on Kiawah are most active during the spring, summer, and fall.
-You will see them most often basking in the sun on the edge of a pond.
+You will see them most often basking in the sun on the edge of a pond in order to warm their body temperature during cooler months.

 As always, safety comes first when attempting to catch a glimpse of the wonderful wildlife we have present on Kiawah Island.
 Here are a few quick tips: